ryanwachtl/silverstripe-foundation-theme/README.md

 in `/mysite/_config/config.yml`

-Compiling and Updating Foundation
+Using Compass and Bower
 =================================

-Then when you're working on your project, just run the following command (from within your `themes/foundation` folder):
+If you're editing the Sass files, just run the following command:

 ```bash
 compass watch